Motion in One Dimension

 Such cases are exceptional, however, and when the form of

-There are two types of center field in which all finite motions take place in closed paths.
-They are those in which the potential energy of the particles as
+There are two types of central field in which all finite motions take place in closed paths.
+They are those in which the potential energy of the particle varies as

 The presence of the centrifugal energy when